I can’t find quite the right plans for the trailer I want to build. Can I make changes to the plans at Mechanical Elements to fit my needs?

 First we must understand the differences in various types of suspension.
 The article Trailer Axles 101 is a good start.
 Second, please read this article showing the effect on the frame for Torsion Axles versus Leaf Springs.
 They interact and pass stresses to the frame quite differently.
 To make these changes to the plans, we must accommodate the force differences.

 If we don’t compensate properly for the added stresses of a Torsion Axle, then we might have frame problems.
-That’s where the disaster comes in.
+That’s where the potential disaster comes in.
 On the other hand, if we do modify for the torsion stresses, then yes, the axles can substitute.
 Here is what we recommend: First, in our plans, the axles have a separate mounting member to avoid weakening the main frame beams by welding at the points of highest stress.
-Change that member to support the new axle, and probably up one size.
-For instance, change from 3/16″ to 1/4″ thickness.
-Other changes to the plans which strengthen the area of axle attachment will also work.
-(Sistering beams, etc.) Oh, let’s make it easier than all that.
+Change that member to support the new axle . . . .
+Oh nevermind!
+Let’s make it easier than all that.
 Just buy our Torsion Axle Conversion plans for your size trailer, and that will give you all the details.
+We have already done the engineering.

 Second, mount the axle so the spindles (wheels) are in the axle position.
 That will place the cross beam of the torsion axle forward from there, but the cross beam position is not the important part.
 The spindle position is.